-- (1) An outdoor display shall be considered as an accessory use to the principal use conducted on the premises. - (2) The exterior of the premises shall be kept clean, orderly and maintained. - (3) The City shall not be held liable or responsible for any type of damage, theft or personal injury that may occur as a result of an outdoor display. - (4) An outdoor display shall not occupy or obstruct the use of any fire lane, required off-street parking or landscaped area required to meet the requirements of this Zoning Ordinance. - (5) Approval for the outdoor display is to be done administratively by the Zoning Administrator. - (6) In the administration of these provisions, the Zoning Administrator shall be permitted to refer a request to the Planning Commission for review and approval where site conditions may create difficulty in adherence to the standards contained herein. - (B) Standards within the B-1, W-M and Nautical Mile Districts
+- (1) An outdoor display shall be considered as an accessory use to the principal use conducted on the premises. - (2) The exterior of the premises shall be kept clean, orderly and maintained. - (3) The City shall not be held liable or responsible for any type of damage, theft or personal injury that may occur as a result of an outdoor display. - (4) An outdoor display shall not occupy or obstruct the use of any fire lane, required off-street parking or landscaped area required to meet the requirements of this Zoning Ordinance. - (5) An outdoor display shall comply with the corner clearance requirements of § 160.223 - (6) Approval for the outdoor display is to be reviewed and completed administratively by the Zoning Administrator. - (7) In the administration of these provisions, the Zoning Administrator shall be permitted to refer a request to the Planning Commission for review and approval where, in the sole discretion of the Zoning Administrator, the site conditions may create difficulty in adherence to the standards contained herein.

+(B) Standards within the B-1, W-M and Nautical Mile Districts

-- (1) An outdoor display may be located in front or adjacent to the establishment.
-An outdoor display that extends beyond the property lines of the applicant shall require the permission of the affected property owners. - (2) If an outdoor display is located on a public sidewalk, a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained.
+- (1) An outdoor display may be located in front or adjacent to the principal use establishment.
+An outdoor display that extends beyond the property lines of the principal use property shall require the written permission of the affected property owners. - (2) If an outdoor display is located on a public sidewalk, a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained at all times.
 Sufficient room shall also be provided to allow car doors to open along the curbside.
 An outdoor display on a public sidewalk shall be confined to normal business hours.
 Fences, barricades or similar enclosures which may damage the public sidewalk are prohibited.